Get Tech Tips

-But… is it really that simple?
+But is it really that simple?

-Turns out, the answer isn't as straightforward as you'd expect.
+It turns out that the answer isn't as straightforward as you'd expect.

 So, how can we control the fluid flow in larger lines with solenoid valves?

-We start to use the pressure within the system to actually force the valve closed.
+We start to use the pressure within the system actually to force the valve closed.

-These are called pilot operated or pilot actuated valves.
-The direct acting solenoid doesn't try to control the entire flow, it only acts to control a small portion of the fluid which acts on a diaphragm or other device to open and close the valve.
+These are called pilot-operated or pilot-actuated valves.
+The direct-acting solenoid doesn't try to control the entire flow; it only acts to control a small portion of the fluid, which acts on a diaphragm or other device to open and close the valve.

 Let's see if we can start to understand how these valves work in practice.

-First, a few basics.
+First, a few basics:

-In truth, the large majority of solenoid valves a technician sees are pilot operated valves.
+In truth, the large majority of solenoid valves a technician sees are pilot-operated valves.

 —Jeremy Smith CM